 If you are traveling to the UK and bringing presents in yourself, different allowances apply.
 Check the UK Customs Regulations to find out what you can bring into the country yourself.

-It's impossible to give a general figure for the rate of duty as, unbelievably, there are 14,000 different classifications of goods with different rates of duty for each based on their country of origin.
-The average is between 5% and 9% of the value of the goods but it ranges from 0% to as high as 85%.
+It's impossible to give a general figure for the rate of duty as, unbelievably, there are 14,000 different classifications of goods with varying rates of duty for each based on their country of origin.
+The average is between 5 percent and 9 percent of the value of the goods, but it ranges from 0 percent to as high as 85 percent.
 Your best bet, if you are sending gifts worth more than the £135 horizon, is to check with the UK Customs and Excise helpline.

 4. VAT on Gifts Sent From Outside the EU